smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 Here we simplify the syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.

-Under the hood the stored procedure uses `XML` and 'DYNAMIC SQL' to accomplish its goal.
+Under the hood the stored procedure uses `XML` and `DYNAMIC SQL` to accomplish its goal.

 ## Installation